Radio Spectral Energy Distribution of Low-$z$ Metal Poor Extreme Starburst Galaxies: Novel insights on the escape of ionizing photons: Results

-Here, $\nu$ is the observed frequency, $\nu_\circ$ is a reference frequency which is fixed to 1 GHz in all our models.
-And the \alphanth{}\footnote{In the following, we use this sign convention to define the spectral index.
-Note that some references use the opposite sign convention.} is the non-thermal spectral index, which we fix to a canonical value of $-0.8$ \citep{condon1992, Bait24a}.
-We then define the thermal fraction at a reference frequency of 1 GHz (\fth{}) as $\fth{} = S_{1 \mathrm{GHz}}^{\mathrm{th}}/S_{1 \mathrm{GHz}}$.
+\revtext{Here, $\nu$ is the observed frequency, $\nu_\circ$ is a reference frequency which is fixed to 1 GHz in all our models, thus $A_1 = \sth$, and $A_2 = \snth$.
+And \alphanth{}\footnote{In the following, we use this sign convention to define the spectral index.
+Note that some references use the opposite sign convention.} is the non-thermal spectral index.
+We then define the thermal fraction derived from the \rcsed{} at a reference frequency of 1 GHz (\fth{}) as $\fth{} = S_{1 \mathrm{GHz}}^{\mathrm{th}}/S_{1 \mathrm{GHz}}$.
+In the most general case there are three free parameters: a) \sth, b) \snth and c) \alphanth{}. }